defano/wyldcard/README.md

 ------------|------------
 `script`    | Retrieves or replaces the current script of the part `id`        | Returns the part's id.
 Each part has a globally unique id that is assigned by HyperCard at creation and cannot be changed.
-`name`      | Returns or sets the script-addressable name of the part `left`      | Returns or sets the left-most border of the part's location (i.e., the part's x-coordinate on the card) `top`	      | Returns or sets the top-most border of the part's location (i.e, the part's y-coordinate on the card) `width`     | Returns or sets the width of the part (in pixels)
+`name`      | Returns or sets the script-addressable name of the part (on buttons, this value determines the label or text that appears drawn on the button)
+`left`      | Returns or sets the left-most border of the part's location (i.e., the part's x-coordinate on the card) `top`	      | Returns or sets the top-most border of the part's location (i.e, the part's y-coordinate on the card) `width`     | Returns or sets the width of the part (in pixels)